We all remember what it was like to be young, don’t we? That age of 8-15 years old when we were carefree, and not a single responsibility met us.

 Imagine you are in a supermarket.
 You have all the products you need and beyond.
 The only challenge you shall be facing here is that the entire stock is piled up on the floor in the middle for the people to come to search and pick freely whatever they need, pay for it, and check out.

 Was this a place you would revisit even in your imagination?

-All your users need to do after is merely enter the knowledge base in a cloud format as a central repository serving all relevant articles in a layman’s language facilitating understanding and easy navigation from a point of problem to a point of solution avoiding as many bumpers as possible and mending others soon after.
+All your users need to do after is merely enter the knowledge base in a cloud format as a central repository serving all relevant articles in a layman’s language, facilitating understanding and easy navigation from the point of problem to the point of the solution, avoiding as many bumpers as possible and mending others soon after.

 Another bold step that could be taken is to remove your customer service contact from the primary fold of the customer support page.
 Put your social media handle, website/app link, or mail address to be contacted.
-Removing the contact number helps in progressively deviating petty queries to self service platforms for users to independently search and execute solutions.
+Removing the contact number helps progressively deviate petty queries to self-service platforms for users to independently search and execute solutions.